Post(s) tagged with "photography"

 Silent World by Lucie & Simon have captured some of the world’s most populated cities completely devoid of any human activity.

 Disclaimer: The images posted here belong to their respective owners.
-If you have an image of yours you want taken down, message me saying so with a link to the image in the [Ask] section
+If you have an image of yours you want taken down, message me saying so with a reference to the post (eg. post/1234554) in the [Ask] section

 No one expects the Spanish Inquisition!